KeeTrayTOTP/KeeTrayTOTP/README.md

 * .NET 4.5 or superior

 ## So, why do this?
-Variou reasons, first and most important: I don't want to use another application only for steam!
+Various reasons, first and most important: I don't want to use another application only for steam!
 KeePass and Tray TOTP (with some modifications) are more than capable enough to handle this task.

 Second: for education, working with another developer's code , specially in a language you're not familiar with, its a difficult task but not  uncommon situation.